json-api/json-api/_format/1.1/index.md

 semantics that apply to a JSON:API request/document, without altering the basic semantics described in this specification.

+A profile is a separate specification defining these additional semantics.

 [RFC 6906](https://tools.ietf.org/html/rfc6906) covers the nature of profile
 identification: